weimeng23/dotfiles/README.md

 ### Inputrc

-Ignore case and display a list of possible files for us
+1. Ignore case and display a list of possible files for us

+2. Search specific command use up&down button

 ### Xmodmap